mninc/pytf/README.md

 * **parse** - whether or not to parse the response

 Returns the same as the `bp_delete_listings` method

+## `bp_is_duped(itemid)`
+Checks if the item is duped.
+This method does not require an API key.
+Due to the way it collects data this method may break in the future

+* **itemid** - the id of the item.
+This can be any id that works when put into [this page](http://backpack.tf/item/id).

+Returns True if the item is duped

 # `mp_user_is_banned(self, steamid)`
 Checks if the user is banned on marketplace.tf